 Healthcare

 1% Cost Trend 1%

 Decrease Rates Decrease

 (4.70% / 4.20%) (5.70% / 5.20%) (6.70% / 6.20%)

-Total OPEB liability \$ 7,925,970 \$ 8,789,545 \$ 9,796,524
+Total OPEB liability \$ 7,454,730 \$ 8,297,946 \$ 9,281,748

 Funding Policy-Authorization for the Agency to pay a portion of retiree health insurance premiums was enacted through various union contracts as specified above, which were ratified by the Agency's Board.
-The Agency's contributions to the OPEB plan are based on the negotiated contracts with the bargaining unit, as discussed in Note 14.
+The Agency's contributions to the OPEB plan are based on the negotiated contracts with the bargaining unit, as discussed in Note 13.
 Any amendments to the employer's contributions are subject to the collective bargaining agreements.
 The Agency recognizes the cost of providing these benefits by expensing the annual insurance premiums when invoiced by the health insurance provider.
-The Agency's governmental activities contributed \$401,050 for the fiscal year ended June 30, 2022.
+The Agency's governmental activities contributed \$287,981 for the fiscal year ended June 30, 2023.

 OPEB Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB-The Agency may report deferred outflows of resources and deferred inflows of resources due to differences during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability are required to be determined.
-As of June 30, 2022, the Agency reported no deferred outflows of resources or deferred inflows of resources related to OPEB.
+As of June 30, 2023, the Agency reported no deferred outflows of resources or deferred inflows of resources related to OPEB.

-9. RISK MANAGEMENT
+8. RISK MANAGEMENT

 The Agency is exposed to various risks of losses related to torts; theft of, damage to, and destruction of assets, vehicle liability, injuries to employees, health insurance, unemployment insurance, natural disasters, and inland marine coverage.
 These risks are covered by commercial insurance purchased from independent third parties.
 There have not been any settlements which have exceeded commercial insurance coverage in the past three fiscal years.
 The Agency purchases insurance for: commercial property coverage, commercial general liability coverage, commercial automotive coverage and commercial crime coverage.
 Property insurance is limited based on scheduled locations.
 The general liability insurance is limited to \$1 million per occurrence, with a \$2 million annual aggregate limit.
-Business automobile insurance is limited to \$1 million per occurrence and in the aggregate.
+Crime coverage is limited to \$1 million per occurrence.
+Umbrella insurance is \$4 million per occurrence and in the aggregate.

-10. LEASES
+9. LEASES

-Lease Receivable-The Agency is a lessor for a noncancellable lease of a building.
+Lease Receivable-The Agency is a lessor for a noncancellable lease of real property.
 The Agency recognizes a lease receivable and a deferred inflow of resources in the government-wide and governmental fund financial statements.
 At the commencement of a lease, the Agency initially measures the lease receivable at the present value of payments expected to be received during the lease term.
-Subsequently, the lease receivable is reduced by the principal portion of lease payments received.
-The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
+Subsequently, the lease receivable is reduced by the principal portion of lease payments receivable, adjusted for lease payments received at or before the lease commencement date.
 Subsequently, the deferred inflow of resources is recognized as revenue over the life of the lease term.